-34. In exceptional circumstances, a student may apply through the supervisor or School postgraduate director to the College for an extension and it may be authorised by the College if there is good reason.
+34. In exceptional circumstances, a student may apply with the support of their supervisor or School postgraduate director to the College for an extension and it may be authorised by the College if there is good reason.
 Colleges may authorise individual extensions of up to 12 months.
-The total maximum period of permitted extensions is
+The total maximum period of permitted extensions is 24 months, provided this does not take the student past their maximum allowable study period.
+Additional periods of study offered for the completion of corrections or resubmission of a thesis under Postgraduate Assessment Regulations for Research Degrees (22, 23, or 24) do not count towards the total maximum period of permitted extensions.

-24 months, provided this does not take the student past their maximum allowable study period.
-See the Study Period Table: www.ed.ac.uk/files/atoms/files/studyperiodtable.pdf
+See the Study Period Table: